attogram/llm-council/README.md

 /kick [model]    - Kick model out of the chat
 /invite [model]  - Invite model into the chat
-/rules           - View the Chat Instructions sent to models
+/rules           - View the Chat Instructions sent to models /clear           - Clear the screen
+/help            - This command list
 ```

 ## How it works